oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 Example which fails the test:

 ```
-  "lang": "TG"
+  "lang": "EZ"
 ```

-> `TG` is not a valid language.
-It is the subtag for the region "Togo".
+> `EZ` is not a valid language.
+It is the subtag for the region "Eurozone".

 ### 6.1.13 PURL